mzia-CH/Styleguides/go/go.md

 }()
 ```

-### Synchronization
+### Synchronisation
 - Use `sync.Mutex` or `sync.RWMutex` when protecting shared resources.
 - Use `sync.WaitGroup` to coordinate goroutines.
-- Consider `sync.Once` for initialization code that should only run once.
+- Consider `sync.Once` for initialisation code that should only run once.

 ```go
 var mu sync.Mutex